The {\em 4DLO} and other tubing models of $S^3$ symmetry

-The problem of visualizing the hypersphere is fundamentally three-dimensional, just as features on the surface of the Earth may be located with just two dimensions (say, latitude and longtitude).
+The problem of visualizing the hypersphere is fundamentally three-dimensional, just as drawing pictures of features on the spherical Earth is inherently two-dimensional.
 Nearly two thousand years ago Claudius Ptolemy produced the first atlas, with thousands of located sites spanning from the West African coast to the South China Sea.
 He projected points on Earth to a map, that is, from points on the sphere to points in a plane.
-His conical and cylindrical projections are foundational to cartographers to this day, but they've found little use for his {\em stereographic projection} despite it being very good for small regions away from some chosen point $N$.
-It is beloved by mathematicians, however, for not only does it preserves angles as measured on the sphere when they are measured on the plane, but it also takes circles on the sphere to circles in the plane (understanding, as did Nicolaus of Cusa ca. 1450, that lines are simply circles of infinite radius).
+Cartographers find his conical and cylindrical projections foundational to this day, but they've found little use for his {\em stereographic projection}, despite it being very good for small regions away from some chosen point $N$.
+Mathematicians love it however, for not only does it preserve angles as measured on the sphere when they are measured on the plane, but it also takes circles on the sphere to circles in the plane (understanding, as did Nicolaus of Cusa ca. 1450, that lines are simply circles of infinite radius).
 And this mapping is elegantly defined: Geometrically, we choose some plane $P$ and a point $N$ on a sphere.
 Stereographic projection takes each point $p$ on the sphere to a point $\pi(p)$ in $P$, defined as the point where the line through $p$ and $N$ meets $P$. ($\pi(N)$ is itself ``at infinity," a kind of NaN.)